SPL-ethz/snow/docs_src/tutorial.rst

     S_1D_shelf.plot_cdf(what = "t_sol")
     S_1D_shelf.plot_cdf(what = "t_fr")

-In case of spatial model, temperature at the time of nculeation is a field, hence the choice of nucleation temperature is not straightforward.
+If the argument in the lines above is omitted, distrubution of nucleation times will be plotted as the default variable.
+Besides nucleation times (t_nuc), the user can plot the cumulative distribution functions of nucleation temperatures (T_nuc), solidification times (t_sol) and times of complete freezing (t_fr).
+In case of 1D or 2D model complexity, temperature at the time of nculeation is a field, hence the choice of nucleation temperature is not straightforward.
 To this end, ``the S_1D_shelf.plot_cdf(what = "T_nuc")`` plots distributions of 4 different temepratures: minimum, kinetic mean, mean and maximum temeprature at nucleation.
-For more information see the relevant publication.
-Finally, in case the users are interested in all the statistics the user can run the following commands to get the relevant data frames:
+For more information see the relevant publication regarding the spatial model.
+Finally, the following command allows the user to get the statistics on all the relevant variables (output is a DataFrame):

 .. code-block:: python